dataloop/dataloop-support/docs/getting_started/security.md

 Installation of the Dataloop (Outlyer) Agent can be done in a number of ways.
 Most of our customers use configuration management tools and the repos provided in the public [Outlyer Github account](https://github.com/outlyerapp).
 These are extremely simple; they add a repo file, install the dataloop-agent package, modify a config file and start a service.

-We provide a curl installer for people who want to give Outlyre a quick try on a test machine.
+We provide a curl installer for people who want to give Outlyer a quick try on a test machine.
 Curl installers by their very nature are not secure, however they are extremely quick (just a simple copy and paste).
 We strongly advise people stop using the curl installer after they have moved past the test phase.

 By default the Dataloop (Outlyer) Agent runs as a non privileged user `dataloop` which can be locked down further by the operating system if required.